Michael D. Ramsey

 BOOK:

-The U.S. Supreme Court and International Law: Continuity or Change?
-(Cambridge Univ.
-Press, forthcoming 2010) (David L. Sloss, Michael D. Ramsey & William S. Dodge, editors)
+International Law in the U.S. Supreme Court: Continuity and Change (Cambridge Univ.
+Press 2011) (David L. Sloss, Michael D. Ramsey & William S. Dodge, editors)